 - SSH server feature on NAS enabled

-- SSH and SCP client on computer (Putty or WinSCP for Windows.
+- SSH and SFTP client on computer (Putty or WinSCP for Windows.
 Most Unix-like systems have these clients built-in.)

 - Optional: Signed Certificate